newrelic-experimental/nr1-drop-rule-explorer/README.md

 ## Getting Started

 There is nothing to configure.
+Isstall and use.

 ## Support